alchemyplatform/aa-sdk/site/smart-accounts/modular-account/getting-started.md

 ::: tip Address calculation
 For the Modular Account, the address of the smart account will be calculated as a combination of [several variables](https://github.com/alchemyplatform/modular-account/blob/74fe1bfa056bbd41c933990fca0598c8cc3e90e8/src/factory/MultiOwnerModularAccountFactory.sol#L66-L71).
 You will get the same smart account address each time you supply the same `owner` or `owners`.
 You can also optionally supply `salt` if you want a different address for the same owner(s) (the default salt is `0n`).

-If you already have an account, you can supply the `accountAddress`.
+If you already have an account with a new or different owner (transferred ownership), you can supply the `accountAddress` to connect with your account with a new owner.
 In that case, the `owner` is not used for address calculation, but still used for signing the operation.
 :::

 That's it!
 You've configured your client.